Understanding the role and powers of the DEM

 - The legislation to create this new role was signed by the President in early March 2024.

-- Limerick is the first ever local authority in Ireland where the voters will be able to directly elect their Mayor, and the person who is successful will be the first mayor in the country's history to have executive powers.
+- Limerick is the first ever local authority in Ireland where the voters have been able to directly elect their Mayor, and their choice John Moran is the first mayor in the country's history to have executive powers.

 2. The role of the directly elected Mayor